 |The Resort of Turgutreis;|

 Nearly 3 miles of sand stretches along the coastline from Gumbatimi beach in the town of Turgutreis.
 If kite and wind surfing is your thing, then you might want to visit the large stretch of sand further along the coastline at Kadikalesi popular and rated by kite surfers for its good facilities and conditions.
-The top five Kite Surf schools in Bodrum are Kiteboard Bodrum in Bitez, Fener Windsurf Club located in the city center, VIP Windsurf Center in Ortakent, Rush Windsurf in Bitez and Bodrum Windsurf in Kadıkalesi.
+The top five Kite Surf schools in Bodrum are Kiteboard Bodrum in Bitez, Fener Windsurf Club located in the city centre, VIP Windsurf Center in Ortakent, Rush Windsurf in Bitez and Bodrum Windsurf in Kadıkalesi.

 Gumusluk appeals probably because of its quaint village appearance and laid back ambience.
 It has won international recognition, particularly among celebrities for its beach side sea food restaurants.
 It is a largely narrow, but pretty stretch of beach, with shallow water in many places.

 A modern, attractive marina attracts a smattering of mega yachts and some more modest craft, and gives this town a rather cosmopolitan air.
 The town centre beach is easy to reach and is popular with sunbathers for its convenient location and facilities.
 Hotel beach clubs occupy adjacent beaches and can be used for a small fee.